HCPLab-SYSU/Embodied_AI_Paper_List/README.md

 </p>

 ## :collision: Update Log
+* [2024.07.22] We have updated the paper list and other useful embodied projects!
 * [2024.07.10] We release the first version of the survey on Embodied AI [PDF](https://arxiv.org/pdf/2407.06886)!
 * [2024.07.10] We release the first version of the paper list for Embodied AI.
 This page is continually updating!